AliIbnIbrahim/tutorials.Context-Providers/README.md

 >
 > — Samuel Johnson (Boswell's Life of Johnson)

 Within the FIWARE platform, an entity represents the state of a physical or conceptual object which exists in the real world.
 For example, a **Store** is a real world bricks and mortar building.

 The context data of that entity defines the state of that real-world object at a given moment in time.

 In all of the tutorials so far, we are holding all of the context data for our **Store** entities directly within the Orion Context Broker, for example stores would have attributes such as:

 -   A unique identifier for the store e.g. `urn:ngsi-ld:Store:002`
--   The name of the store e.g. "Checkpoint Markt"
+-   The name of the store e.g. "Marche au poisson"
--   The address "Friedrichstraße 44, 10969 Kreuzberg, Berlin"
+-   The address "Zone industrielle ain sebaa 20590 Casablanca"
 -   A physical location e.g. _52.5075 N, 13.3903 E_

 As you can see, most of these attributes are completely static (such as the location) and the others are unlikely to be changed on a regular basis - though a street could be renamed, or the store name could be rebranded.

-There is however another class of context data about the **Store** entity which is much more dynamic, information such
+There is however another class of context data about the **Store** entity which is much more dynamic, information such as:
-as:

 -   The current temperature at the store location
 -   The current relative humidity at the store location
 -   Recent social media tweets regarding the store

 This information is always changing, and if it were statically held in a database, the data would always be out-of-date.
 To keep the context data fresh, and to be able to retrieve the current state of the system on demand, new values for these dynamic data attributes will need to be retrieved whenever the entity context is requested.

 Smart solutions are designed to react on the current state of the real-world.
 They are "aware" since they rely on dynamic data readings from external sources (such social media, IoT sensors, user inputs).
 The FIWARE platform makes the gathering and presentation of real-time context data transparent, since whenever an [NGSI-v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) request is made to the Orion Context Broker it will always return the latest context by combining the data held within its database along with real-time data readings from any registered external context providers.

-In order to be able to fulfill these requests, the Orion Context Broker, must first be supplied with two types of
+In order to be able to fulfill these requests, the Orion Context Broker, must first be supplied with two types of information:
-information:

 -   The static context data held within Orion itself (_Entities that Orion "knows" about_)
 -   Registered external context providers associated with existing entities (_Entities that Orion can "find information" about_)

 ## Entities within a stock management system

 Within our simple stock management system, our **Store** entity currently returns `id`, `name`, `address` and `location` attributes.
-We will augment this with additional real-time context data from the following free publicly available data
+We will augment this with additional real-time context data from the following free publicly available data sources:
-sources:

 -   The temperature and relative humidity from the [Open Weather Map API](https://openweathermap.org/api)
 -   Recent social media tweets regarding the store from the [Twitter API](https://developer.twitter.com/)